Ninku: Enemies

 The sole heir of a martial arts that uses electricity channeled from arm guards into his fists and feet.
 Later defects after being beaten by Fūsuke.

 Media

 Manga

 Written and illustrated by Kōji Kiriyama, Ninku started in Shueisha's shōnen manga magazine Weekly Shōnen Jump on June 14, 1993.
 The series was suspended on July 11, 1994, with 53 chapters published.
 The manga resumed publication as Ninku 2nd Stage on December 5, 1994, and finished after 27 chapters on September 4, 1995.
 Shueisha collected the chapters in nine tankōbon volume, published from January 11, 1994, to November 2, 1995.
 Shueisha republished the manga in six bunkoban volumes from November 17, 2006, to February 16, 2007.

-A sequel, titled Ninku 2nd Stage: Story of Etonins (忍空−SECOND STAGE 干支忍編−, Ninku: Second Stage - Etonin-hen), was serialized in Shueisha's seinen manga magazine Ultra Jump from September 17, 2005, to September 17, 2011.
-Shueisha collected its chapters into twelve tankōbon volumes, published between March 3, 2006, and November 4, 2011.
+A sequel, titled Ninku 2nd Stage: Story of Etonins (忍空−SECOND STAGE 干支忍編−, Ninku Sekando Sutēji Etonin-hen), was serialized in Shueisha's seinen manga magazine Ultra Jump from September 17, 2005, to September 17, 2011.
+Shueisha collected its chapters in 12 tankōbon volumes, published from March 3, 2006, to November 4, 2011.